Volunteer in Animal Care

 (Ages 15 and Over)

-The next orientations for Wildlife Hospital volunteers will be held February 24 and February 25, 2018 from 12:45pm – 5:00pm.
-You will choose one orientation date to attend.
+The next orientation for Wildlife Hospital volunteers will be held on February 25, 2018 from 12:45pm – 5:00pm.
 There is a non-refundable $10 registration fee for this orientation.

 *Please note, if you are between 15 and 17 years old, you must attend one of these two scheduled orientations with a parent or guardian.